Empower secure, external collaboration with Slack Connect

 75%

-of buyers and sellers say that they now prefer digital self-service and remote human engagement over face-to-face interactions
+of buyers and sellers say they now prefer digital self-serve and remote human engagement over face-to-face interactions

 Technology sprawl is growing